Home

 But first you should understand that pork is not really classified as white meat.
 It is really a red meat.
 It does become lighter when cooked, however.

 And guess what?
-Pork is the most widely eaten meat in the world.
+Pork is one of the most widely eaten meats in the world.
 Pork provides about 38 percent of the daily meat intake worldwide.

 Of course, consumption of the meat varies widely from one country to another.